systemick3/systemick-drupal-docker/README.md

 Finally [install the latest version of drush](http://docs.drush.org/en/master/install/).

-You don't have to install Drupal using composer but the community is moving to that method (Drush 9 requires a site to be built with composer) so it might be an idea to give it a try
+You don't have to install Drupal using composer but the community is moving to that method (Drush 9 requires a site to be built with composer) so it might be an idea to give it a try.

 cd to working directory eg /home/projects or /var/www/html